milesj/emojibase/website/docs/shortcodes.md

 | Ukrainian (uk)           |   ✅   |      ✅       |     ✴️      |                    |          |          |             |

 - ✅ Fully translated and released
+- ✳️ Partially translated and released
 - ✴️ In progress but not released

+### Submitting translations

+Emojibase translations are localized using
+[.po files](https://github.com/milesj/emojibase/tree/master/po) and can be modified using a po/pot editor like [Poedit](https://poedit.net/).
+When translating, take the following guidelines into account.

+- File types:
+  - `meta.po` - Localized strings for emoji groups, sub-groups, and keywords.
+Refer to the English source for proper usage.
+  - `shortcodes.po` - Emoji shortcodes for the Emojibase preset.
+- Message contexts:
+  - `ANNOTATION:` - Should be written in sentence case and translated literally.
+  - `EMOJI GROUP:`, `EMOJI SUB-GROUP:` - Should not translate based on the msgid (since it's a key and not the phrase itself).
+Instead translations should be based on the English message strings.
+  - `EMOJI:` - Should translate the msgid as close as possible, including using underscores (no spaces), and in all lowercase.
+The context message is the official Unicode emoji specification string, which is simply used as a reference.

 ## Caveats